petergraffy/CLIF-LungCx-Epi/README.md

 # Objective

-This project evaluates whether **long-term ambient air pollution exposure (PM₂.₅ and NO₂)** is associated with **early physiologic trajectories of acute respiratory failure (ARF)** and clinical outcomes among critically ill patients admitted to the ICU.
+This project evaluates whether **long-term ambient air pollution exposure (PM₂.₅ and NO₂)** is associated with **early physiologic trajectories of acute respiratory failure (ARF)** and clinical outcomes among patients with lung cancer admitted to the ICU.

 Using high-resolution physiologic data from the **Critical Care Informatics Framework (CLIF)**, the study reconstructs **hourly respiratory and physiologic trajectories during the first 72 hours of ICU care**.
 These trajectories are then grouped into phenotypic clusters representing distinct patterns of respiratory failure evolution.